A Killer Lower Body, Minus the Joint Pain

 Speed Skater – stand with hands tucked behind back, balanced on left leg with right leg slightly lifted; extend right leg back and to the side (about 4:00 or 5:00 on a clock, or 7:00 or 8:00 if using your left leg) and squeeze your butt, then tap right foot against left leg and repeat.
 Maintain proper posture and do not bend forward.
 Complete all reps on one side, then switch.

-Single Leg Deadlift – balance on left leg with right leg slightly lifted; carefully bend forward, maintaining weight on just your left leg, and lower upper body until you gently touch floor (or as low as you can reach), then return to standing.
+Single Leg Deadlift – balance on left leg with right leg slightly lifted; carefully push your but backward, maintaining weight on just your left leg & letting right leg rise into air; keep your back flat & both hips pointed down; push your butt back as far as possible, then press through heel to squeeze butt & return to standing.
 Stay balanced on left leg throughout reps.
 Complete all reps on one side, then switch.

-Wall Sit – stand with back against wall and feet slightly in front of you so your knees end at a 90-degree position at the bottom of your squat; keep abs drawn in as you slide down the wall (only as low as you can do without pain).
+Wall Sit – stand with back against wall and feet slightly in front of you so your knees end at a 90-degree position at the bottom of your squat; keep core contracted in as you slide down the wall (only as low as you can do without pain).
 Hold bottom squat position as long as possible.
-Aim for 30-60 seconds.
-Complete one rep.
+Build up to 30-60 seconds.

 Finish with stretching for the muscles of the legs and hips.